Mountain Gorilla and Baby by artists Gillie and Marc

 Endangered

-It may seem a harsh life living so high up in the cold of the mountains.
-But this amazing species of gorilla has learned to adapt remarkably well.
-Mountain gorillas can live to a very great age despite their intense mountain homes.
-They can live to over 40 years old and are only considered to have become an adult at 8 years old.
-That’s quite old in the animal kingdom!
-Each gorilla looks different, especially their nose.
-The print of their nose is as unique as our fingerprints!
+It may seem like a struggle living so high up in the cold air of the mountains, but this amazing species of gorilla has learned to adapt remarkably well.
+Mountain gorillas can live up to a very great age despite their intense mountainous environment.
+They can live over 40 years old and are considered an adult at 8 years old; that’s quite old in the animal kingdom!

 HOW TO HELP